Daniel Collins, Acting Dean of Faculty and Academic Affairs

 CUNY discourages students from recording the sessions unless such recording is part of a reasonable accommodation under the law or is not prohibited by campus policy.

 The most important thing you should do is communicate with your students early and often to give them information about changes to your course.

-These are a great way to get students discussing a topic in writing.
+These are great ways to get students to discuss a topic in writing.
 They work best for open-ended discussions rather than for content delivery.
-They can be set up to limit access to other students’ replies until after they have posted their own response.
+They can be set up to limit access to other students’ replies until after they have posted their own responses.
 Professors can encourage discourse by having students post a response to a prompt, and then requiring them to respond to their classmates’ posts with meaningful responses.
 Such responses should go beyond mere statements that agree with the comment they are replying to and encourage further discussion.

 Record Lectures and Virtual Classrooms